Santhoshp2304/Backend-hotelBookingApp/README.md

 # Please use the deployed url - https://backend-hotelbookingapp-2.onrender.com

-#for user endpoints
+#User endpoints

 ## use '/apiUser/register' to register
 ## use '/apiUser/login' & '/apiUser/getUser' to login

-#for room endpoints
+#Room endpoints

 ## use '/apiRoom/addRoom' to add room
 ## use '/apiRoom/getRooms' to get all rooms
 ## use '/apiRoom/getRoom/:_id' to get selected room

-#for Booking endpoints
+#Booking endpoints

 ## use '/apiBooking/book' to create booking
 ## use '/apiBooking/getBookings/:userId' to get selected user bookings